-I am well aware of how quickly things change in our world, which means that my children may not be able to rely on the knowledge they acquire in their childhood to carry them through their lives.
+Things are changing in our world, which means that my children may not be able to rely on the knowledge they acquire during childhood to carry them through their lives.
 Which makes developing critical thinking skills and a love to learn all the more important.

 The only way I practically see to accomplish this task is to make learning fun in the early years.
-I want to share some fun book ideas for homeschoolers.
+So, I want to share some fun book ideas for homeschoolers in this post.

 I hope this helps you turn your home library into an engaging experience for your entire family.